boy

 - Ah! happy years! once more who would not be a boy?

-- (particularly) A male child or teenager, as distinguished from infants or adults.
+- (particularly) A male child or adolescent, as distinguished from an infant or adult.

 - 1876, Frances Eliza Millett Notley, The Kiddle-a-Wink ↗, "A Tale of Love", page 169 ↗: